Information for Applicants

 Conservation Commission Office & Agent

-The office is currently open to applicants on Thursdays from 1:00 pm to 4:00 pm.
-Please submit all paperwork (hard copy) in person or via mail to Hamilton Town Hall, Attn.
-Conservation Commission, 577 Bay Road, Hamilton, MA 01936.
-Please also submit digital copies of all paperwork via email to all of the following: [email protected], [email protected], [email protected], [email protected].
+The office is currently open to applicants Mondays – Thursdays from 8:00 am – 12:30 pm.
+Please submit all paperwork (hard copy) in person to Conservation Commission, Patton Homestead, 650 Asbury Street or via mail to Conservation Commission, Town of Hamilton, P.O.
+Box 429, Hamilton, MA 01936.
+Please also submit digital copies of all paperwork via email to Kristan Farr – [email protected].

 Commission meetings are the second and fourth Wednesdays each month, with some exceptions.
 All meetings are currently being held remotely.
 Please check agendas here or call the office for most current information.
-2023 meeting schedule.
+Meeting Schedule for 2024

 GUIDELINES AND INSTRUCTIONS FOR APPLICANTS